http4k/http4k/pro/incubator/db/README.md

 The responses for those requests are stored so they can be consumed or served later.

+By default, a request will be marked as processed if the handler returns a `2xx` status code.
+Otherwise, it'll be marked as failed.
+This behaviour can be customised using the `successCriteria` (`(Response) -> Boolean`) parameter of the `PostboxProcessing` constructor.

 #### Retries & Polling config

 // TODO